 Electrochromic Window Systems

 Made from glass only, these smart window systems use voltage to change their opacity.
 Used to block out UV and infrared light, these can also be used as a complete smart window system.
-Once charged, the metal oxides change color which makes the glass see-through or dark.
-Unlike some other smart window options, electrochromic systems only require one electric charge to change its opacity instead of an electric charge throughout.
+Once charged, the metal oxides change color, which makes the glass either transparent or dark.
+Unlike some other smart window options, electrochromic systems only require one electric charge to change the window’s opacity instead of an electric charge throughout.

 Photochromic Window Systems

 Initially used in sunglasses, photochromic technology was likely to make its way to the smart window market.
-Requiring no electric charge, these systems change opacity based on its exposure to the sun.
+Requiring no electric charge, these systems change opacity based on their exposure to the sun.